jenkinsci/extended-choice-parameter-plugin/README.md

 If specified, this adds a currentProject entry to the groovy script context.
 The entry's value is set to the specified Jenkins project.

+### quoteValue

+If true, the value or selected values will be formatted with quotes.

+### visibleItemCount

+If specified, this will limit the amount of options displayed by creating a scrolldown list with the only the specified amount visible at once.

 ### groovyScript

 ### groovyScriptFile